 Before committing to a deductible, do the math on how much savings you’re really getting.
 At some point, the savings may not be worth it if you don’t have an emergency fund to pay for losses.
 One tip people use is to take the savings from a higher deductible and put that into an emergency fund to build that nest egg.
 But you have to be disciplined to do this.

 Most homeowners insurance policies automatically exclude losses resulting from a sewer backup.
 That’s right!
-Damage to your newly-renovated bathroom may not be covered if a flood causes sewer water to back up into your home.
-Luckily, most insurance companies offer an endorsement that covers this event for as little as $40 per year.
+Damage to your newly renovated bathroom may not be covered if sewer water backs up into your home.
+Luckily, most insurance companies offer a water backup endorsement that covers this event for as little as $40 per year.

 One way to get a better handle on what your personal belongings are worth is to conduct a home inventory.
 Use a checklist to properly record and categorize your stuff, and then store a copy away from your home so you can access it if there’s a catastrophe.
 You’ll be glad you have a complete list of lost items that includes serial numbers and receipts.

 The default limit for liability coverage in a homeowners insurance policy is usually $100,000, and that may be enough for some people.
 But others, like homeowners with an attractive nuisance or who host large parties, may have a greater risk of being sued and might want to consider increasing their liability coverage.

 In many states, there aren’t requirements or laws dictating how much coverage you need, so you may find it’s up to you to determine what’s the appropriate amount.
 But in other places, like Virginia, there are mandatory coverage minimums.
 The key is weighing how much risk you face against how much liability coverage you can afford.

 Important to note: increasing your liability coverage won’t dramatically increase your premium.